 Pinocchio Village Haus

 Pinocchio Village Haus may be one of the worst places to eat in Magic Kingdom.
 Situated just a few steps away from It’s a Small World, the menu at Pinocchio Village Haus is comprised primarily of subpar flatbreads and pasta.
 To put it bluntly, this Magic Kingdom restaurant is overpriced and underwhelming.
 And it certainly does not live up to the wonderful movie that the restaurant is named after.
+To sum it up, it is not one of the best Magic Kingdom restaurants, so don’t waste your time or money here!

 The Lunching Pad

 Located in Tomorrowland, The Lunching Pad should honestly be categorized as a snack stop rather than a quick service restaurant.
 If you’re looking for a hot dog or a Mickey-shaped pretzel, they’ve got it…but that’s about it.
 There are so many other Magic Kingdom restaurants that are worth your time, so don’t waste a second on The Lunching Pad.
+You can get what they serve nearly anywhere.
+We promise.